Hrutil23/MyCodeScanner/README.md

 ---

-* It will scane the QR code and show the link or info from QR code
+* It will scan the QR code and show the link or info from QR code